 • Input variable:

-• Name:details
+• Name:claim_id

 • Output variable:

-• Name:reservation_details
+• Name:claim_details

-• Description: final details of the reservation
+• Description: Final details of the claim, including policy and police report information.

 7. Add and configure tools: